wnchan/tp/docs/DeveloperGuide.md

    Use case ends.

 **Extensions:**
 * 1a.
+The given keyword(s) is invalid.
+  * 1a1.
+StudentConnect shows an error message.
+* 1b.
 The given keyword(s) does not match any of the group numbers.

   Use case ends.